stevencarlislewalker/lme4ord/README.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

-Now we make a logit-scale biplot,
+Now we make a logit-scale biplot (with only a few species to reduce clutter),

 ```r
 par(mfrow = c(1, 1))